Click any question below to get the answers you’re looking for!

 24 hour moderation

 Our team of organizers is based in Colorado, USA, and the bulk of our attendees live in the eastern US, so we use Eastern Standard/Daylight Time to announce the event's start and stop times.
-We open Friday at noon Eastern time and stay open until Sunday at midnight Eastern time.
+We open Friday at noon Eastern time and stay open until Sunday at 11:59pm Eastern time.

 We're set up to support a worldwide audience with several moderators in international time zones to help keep things going during overnight hours in the US.